 La Quinta is a medium-sized city located in the state of California.
 With a population of 40,476 people and ten constituent neighborhoods, La Quinta is the 212th largest community in California.

 Housing costs in La Quinta are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of La Quinta are very well educated compared to the average community in the nation: 34.87% of adults in La Quinta have a bachelor's degree or even advanced degree.
+The education level of La Quinta citizens is very high relative to the national average among all cities (21.84%): 36.41% of adults in La Quinta have a bachelor's degree or even advanced degree.

-La Quinta is a somewhat ethnically-diverse city.
+La Quinta is an extremely ethnically-diverse city.
 The people who call La Quinta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Quinta residents report their race to be White, followed by Asian.
 La Quinta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.08% of the city’s residents.
+People of Hispanic or Latino origin account for 33.16% of the city’s residents.
 Important ancestries of people in La Quinta include English, Irish, Italian, and French .

 The most common language spoken in La Quinta is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.